panel/brokestudentfilmfestival/source/about/staff/index.html.md

 ###_BSFF Founder & CEO_

 Kat Ruff is an award winning film maker from Lawrence Technological University.
 This is her third year running the Broke Student Film Festival.
 In her most recent work, her film "#Disconnected" won top 15 in the International GoGreen48 Hour Film Challenge 2012.
 Winning Best Film and Best Writing for "Resistant" in Project Twenty1 in Philadelphia 2012.
-Video Production Manager at Ziebart International.
-To see Kat Ruff films, visit her  Vimeo.
+She is currently a creative editor at Zara Creative.